thomasbabuj/RandomQuotesApp/README.md

      - IBOutlet means that quoteText is an object that can be linked to an interface elementn on the XIB file, so that tht view controller can access ( or change ) properties of the interface element.

+  -(IBAction)quoteButtonTapped:(id)sender;

+  	- (dash) indicates you are defining an instance method.
+  	IBAction has a special property - it makes the method as something to you can connect to an action on a UI element.
+  	Id is a special type that means "any object that derives from NSObject".

+  Syntax to calling a method in Objective-C

+  [ <name of the object you're calling the methoed on>  <name of the method you're calling>];

+  [ self.myQuotes count];

+  arc4Random() - generate random numbers

+Property List

+	Is a special XML format defined to store basic data types like strings, numbers, arrays and dictionaries.